 Please also be sure your family is aware of the time difference between the U.S. and Japan.
 If they contact you late at night in Japan and/or during the daytime hours when you are working in the lab or in classes you may not be available to take their call.
 Use the Time Zone Convertor to determine when the best time will be for you to speak with your family and friends back home and set up a regular time for phone calls with your family and realistic expectations for when you will check and respond to email.

-The U.S. Department of State maintains information on A Safe Trip Abroad and a range of other helpful information on safety abroad.
-More detailed information on safety in Japan can also be found on the website of the U.S. Embassy in Japan.
+The U.S. Department of State maintains a wide array of helpful information online via their Travel Resources and Students Abroad websites.
+More detailed information on safety in Japan can also be found on the U.S. Citizen Services website of the U.S. Embassy in Japan.
 Much of the information found on this page is taken from these resources.

 Your behavior abroad is your responsibility and you should think carefully about the consequences before acting.
 There are certain rather obvious precautions that American students abroad can take: